Postdoctoral researcher Zivile Giedraityte intends to find new ways to treat cancer. It is why she wants to become an expert in immunology.

 – The joy of science is discovery and the beauty in studying biology is that we understand many things but not completely.
 In order to use the knowledge for therapeutic advantage we need to understand better how things work, and that is what we try to do.

-Postdoctoral researcher Zivile Giedraityte was awarded a grant from the Foundation’s Post Doc Pool which allows her to spend an academic year at the Ragon Institute of MGH, MIT and Harvard.
+Postdoctoral researcher Zivile Giedraityte was awarded a grant in 2021 from the Foundation’s Post Doc Pool which allows her to spend an academic year at the Ragon Institute of MGH, MIT and Harvard.